 7. Mirror Box

-Mirror therapy is particularly useful for stroke patients struggling with hand paralysis or clenched hands after stroke.
+Mirror therapy is particularly useful for individuals after a stroke who struggle with hand weakness or clenched hands after stroke.
 It works by placing a mirror over the affected hand and using the reflection to “trick” the brain.
-Even though you logically know better, it helps retrain your brain to move your affected hand.
+This type of therapy can retrain your brain to move your weakened hand.

 8. Arm Peddlers

-You can use the leg bike featured above to exercise your arms by simply placing it on the table instead of the floor.
+Use the leg bike featured above to exercise your arms by simply placing it on the table, instead of the floor.
 Exercise for your arms provides the same type of benefits as it does for your lower body.

 9. Arm Skates